 PrestoMap

-PrestoMap shows mystery shopping jobs near me as pins on a map.
+PrestoMap shows mystery shopping jobs as pins on a map.
 It also pulls from SASSIE companies, but the visual layout makes it much easier to plan routes and spot clusters of shops close together.

 Orange pins are standard SASSIE shops.
 Blue pins are Presto InstaShops — quick mobile surveys you can grab and do on the spot.
 Both types are legit paid work.